-- Seal exhaust pipes.
+- 5. Seal exhaust pipes.
 Attach a red streamer to each. - 6.
-The fuel tank breather must be covered but MUST NOT be sealed the expansion of gases within the tank can severely damage it if there is no escape path. - 7.
-Attach a warning placard to the instrument panel stating that vents and breathers have been sealed and that the engine must not be started with the seals in place. - 8.
-Every 7 days the propeller should be rotated through 5 revolutions without running the engine leave propeller in the horizontal position.
+If the propeller is wooden, position it so that it remains horizontal. - 7.
+The fuel tank breather must be covered but MUST NOT be sealed the expansion of gases within the tank can severely damage it if there is no escape path. - 8.
+Attach a warning placard to the instrument panel stating that vents and breathers have been sealed and that the engine must not be started with the seals in place.